pyccel/pyccel/tutorial/task_presentation.md

     d = D(a)
 ```

-- dependencies graph:
+dependencies graph:
-`
-A----
-      ------D
+A---- ------D
      |------C
 B----
-`

-in this scenario A, B will run in parallel, C will wait for them to complet, and D will only wait for A to complete.
+in this scenario A, B will run in parallel, C will wait for then to complets, and D will only wait for A to complete.
 So D can run in parallel with C

 ```Python